Deputies search for suspects in rapper XXXTentacion slaying

 And J. Cole said, in part: "RIP X. Enormous talent and limitless potential and a strong desire to be a better person.
 God bless his family, friends and fans."

-The entertainer, who sported dreadlocks and a number of facial tattoos, was a rising star.
+The entertainer, who sported dreadlocks and facial tattoos, was a rising star.
 He notched a No. 1 album in March with his sophomore effort "?'' and had a top 10 hit with "Sad!" but was facing trial on charges that he beat up his pregnant girlfriend.

 XXXTentacion racked up huge streaming numbers - on Spotify, his "Sad!" had more than 270 million streams and was on its Top 50 chart this week in the United States and globally.
 He also has several songs that have been declared platinum, including "Changes," ''Roll in Peace" with fellow rapper Kodak Black and "Look at Me!"